kimroen/ember-cli-autoprefixer/README.md

 ```

 ## Options
+By default ember-cli-autoprefixer passes your projects target browsers (in Ember CLI >= 2.13.0)
-You can configure what browsers to target and other options by specifying them in your
+to autoprefixer.
+However, you can manually configure what browsers to target and other options by
-`ember-cli-build.js` (or `Brocfile.js`).
+specifying them in your `ember-cli-build.js` (or `Brocfile.js`).
 An example:

 ```js
 var app = new EmberApp(defaults, {